learn-co-curriculum/hs-intro-web-design-playlist-maker/README.md

 + **Step 4:** If a user selects to delete a song, they should be prompted to enter a song title to delete.
 The song should then be removed from the `playlist` array.

++ **Step 5:** Every time a user adds a song or deletes a song from the playlist, they should receive an alert that lists all the songs on their playlist.

 **BONUS**
 + Add an `alert` if a user tries to delete a song that isn't on the Playlist